mcgurk/Using_OpenVPN_for_circumventing_firewall_and_NAT/README.md

 ```

 ## Multiple clients
-When `client-to-client` is defined in server's config, clients see each others.
+When `client-to-client` is defined in server's config, clients see each others (e.g. you can ping 10.9.8.20 from another client).
 If you want isolate clients leave it out.

 ## Quick guide to add client
 Server: